Clear as Mud

 Uh, no!

 No idea.
-Not something I’d ever felt, not something anybody ever said, not something I or anybody ever noticed.
+Not something I’d ever realized, not something anybody ever said, not something any doctor or anybody ever noted.

 By that point I was in my mid 30s, and my days just were what they were.
 Tired a lot.
 Constant naps, dragging all day.
 Some days less than others but, I dunno, you get used to sleeping habits. *shrug*

-But when she asked, me within days of first falling asleep together, if I knew I stopped breathing, well, it scared me!
+But when she asked me, within days of first sharing a bed, if I knew I stopped breathing, it scared me!
 Then she brought up sleep apnea and suggested I get a sleep study done.

 I’d heard of sleep apnea, I knew about the CPAP machines people would wear.
 But I didn’t think that applied to me.